-Raw seed, primed seed, and transplants were compared for effects on stand establishment, plant morphology, and yield of paprika pepper (Capsicum annuum L.) Raw seed seemed satisfactory for stand establishment, although primed seed had the potential to provide better initial stands.
-When populations were equalized, there were few differences in plant growth, plant morphology, or fruit yield attributed to seed treatment.
-Morphology of plants established by direct seeding generally was favorable for mechanical harvest.
-Use of transplants did not result in higher marketable fruit yields than direct seeding in two out of three years.
-When compared to plants established by direct seeding, three trends were consistent across all three years for plants established by transplanting: a) they were more massive: b) they had larger vertical fruiting planes: and c) they had more branches.
-These traits would increase the difficulty of mechanical harvest and would create the potential for more trash in the harvested product.
-Thus, transplanting is not recommended for stand establishment of paprika intended for mechanical harvest.
+Nontreated seed, primed seed, and transplants were compared for effects on stand establishment, plant morphology, and yield of paprika pepper (Capsicum annuum L.).
+Nontreated seed was satisfactory for stand establishment, although primed seed had the potential to provide greater initial stands.
+When populations were made equal by thinning, there were few differences in stem and leaf dry weight, fruit yield, or plant morphology attributed to seed treatment.
+Generally, morphology of plants established by direct seeding was favorable for mechanical harvest.
+Using transplants did not result in higher marketable fruit yields than direct seeding in 2 of 3 years.
+When compared to plants established by direct seeding, three trends were consistent across all 3 years for plants established by transplanting: 1) they were more massive, 2) they had larger vertical fruiting planes, and 3) they had more branches.
+These traits increase the difficulty of mechanical harvest and create the potential for more leaves and stems (trash) in the harvested product.
+Thus, transplanting is not recommended for stand establishment of paprika pepper intended for mechanical harvest.